The Melting Pot (play): Title

 DAVID: Yes, East and West, and North and South, the palm and the pine, the pole and the equator, the crescent and the cross—how the great Alchemist melts and fuses them with his purging flame!
 Here shall they all unite to build the Republic of Man and the Kingdom of God.
 Ah, Vera, what is the glory of Rome and Jerusalem where all nations and races come to worship and look back, compared with the glory of America, where all races and nations come to labour and look forward!

 Although the idea of "melting" as a metaphor for ethnic assimilation had been used before, Zangwill's play popularized the term "melting pot" as a symbol for this occurrence in American society.

 Early productions

 The Melting Pot opened in Washington, DC, at the Columbia Theatre, on October 5, 1908.
 President Theodore Roosevelt, in attendance that night, is said to have shouted "That's a great play, Mr. Zangwill."
 It opened at the Comedy Theatre in New York on September 6, 1909, and ran for 136 performances.
-It was produced by Liebler & Co. and staged (directed) by Hugh Ford.
+It was produced by Liebler & Company and staged (directed) by Hugh Ford.
 As in the original production, Walker Whiteside played David, Henry Vogel played Herr Pappelmeister and Chrystal Herne (daughter of James A. Herne) played Vera.